 What happens if MSU’s proposal is funded?

 A subaward can be issued to the subrecipient after MSU’s account number has been assigned based on the prime award notice.
 For federal awards, MSU is obligated to include in the subaward the applicable award terms and conditions.
-Generally, a federal award will include lobbying certification, debarment certification, OMB Circular A-133 assurance, and uniform administrative requirements.
+Generally, a federal award will include lobbying certification, debarment certification, Single Audit assurance, and uniform administrative requirements.
 For grants and cooperative agreements, agency specific terms and conditions and intellectual property ownership rights are also included.
 Contracts will include applicable clauses and prescriptions.

 Generally, the subaward is monitored to reduce the likelihood of non-performance or non-compliance.
 Monitoring this risk varies by subrecipient based on relative risk factors, including sponsor, the size of the subaward, the amount of grants and contracts the subrecipient receives, complexity of the subaward’s statement of work, and MSU’s past experience with the subrecipient.
-An A-133 certification is required for federal funding and the related documentation helps MSU determine how to properly monitor subawards in compliance with our OMB A-133 requirements (see §_.400(d) of A-133).
-If the subrecipient is not subject to an A-133 audit, then the certification is usually accompanied with additional documentation for the subrecipient to be considered for a status of less than high risk.
+A Single Audit is required for federal funding and the related documentation helps MSU determine how to properly monitor subawards in compliance with the Uniform Guidance requirements.
+If the subrecipient is not subject to the Single Audit requirements, then the certification is usually accompanied with additional documentation for the subrecipient to be considered for a status of less than high risk.